AtlasOfLivingAustralia/data-quality-filter-service-client/docs/QualityServiceRpcApi.md

 > String getInverseCategoryFilter(qualityCategoryId)

-Get the full inverse filter string for a given quality qualityProfile
+Get the full inverse filter string for a given quality category

 ### Example